mikesmullin/async2/README.md

 TODO
 ----

+* i could name variables better to assist with minification but its already pretty small. i may do it later though.

 * potential node.js madness: each series becomes its own cpu thread, each parallel becomes its own gpu thread.